 Following an introduction from an ex-Lecturer and after a second vintage abroad, Kirsty began working with Nick Hall, Herbert Hall Estate owner.
 Kirsty won Nick’s “Rising Star Competition” for new winemakers and was given the opportunity to make 1,000 bottles of her own blend at Herbert Hall Winery with the added prestige of including her name on the label.
 “At the time, I had just returned from a Champagne trip with Wineservice and was massively inspired by Joseph Perrier’s Blanc de Blancs.
 So I entered with a proposal for my own barrel fermented cuvée – and much to my surprise I won the competition.”
 Kirsty was subsequently offered a full- time position at the winery and in 2015 was appointed Head Winemaker.

-Nick Hall and Kirsty work side-by-side to produce complex, traditional method sparkling wines from the 4-hectare organic Marden Vineyard Estate in Kent.
+About the Estate Nick Hall and Kirsty work side-by-side to produce complex, traditional method sparkling wines from the 4-hectare organic Marden Vineyard Estate in Kent.

 Late harvests, scrupulous fruit selection, fermentation and ageing in French oak barrels plus an increasing focus on specialist cuveés, set this winery apart as the benchmark for artisan wine-making.